jialinlu/SDM-DSE/README.md

 ## Reference
 Please cite the following paper, if this repo is used in your work.

-Jialin Lu, Yijie Li, Fan Yang, Li Shang and Xuan Zeng, High-Level Topology Synthesis Method for $\Delta$-∑ Modulators via Bi-level Bayesian Optimization, Accepted by IEEE Transactions on Circuits and Systems: Part II, 2023.
+Jialin Lu, Yijie Li, Fan Yang, Li Shang and Xuan Zeng, High-Level Topology Synthesis Method for $\Delta$-∑ Modulators via Bi-level Bayesian Optimization, IEEE Transactions on Circuits and Systems: Part II, 2023.
+Early access: https://ieeexplore.ieee.org/document/10175068